Melaleuca flavovirens: Taxonomy and naming

-Callistemon flavovirens is regarded as a synonym of Melaleuca flavovirens by the Royal Botanic Gardens, Kew.
+Callistemon flavovirens is regarded as a synonym of Melaleuca flavovirens by Plants of the World Online.

 Distribution and habitat

 Melaleuca flavovirens occurs in the mountains and tablelands from the Stanthorpe and Wallangarra districts in Queensland south to Torrington and the Guy Fawkes River National Park in northern New South Wales.
 It grows in scrubland, heath and forest along watercourses and amongst boulders on hilltops.

 Conservation status

 Melaleuca flavovirens, as Callistemon flavovirens, is classified in New South Wales as a "Rare or Threatened Australian Plant".

 Use in horticulture

 Melaleuca flavovirens is a drought resistant species but will tolerate wet situations and is tolerant of frosts.
 It can be propagated from seed or from cuttings.